Can A Counseling Psychologist Help My Mental Health?

 - For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357

-Types of psychologists and counseling psychology practices
+Types of psychologists and the practice of counseling psychology

 Also known as a clinical psychologist, counseling psychologists focus on talk counseling to help individuals with mental health concerns such as depression, anxiety, grief, anger, or social challenges.
 A counseling psychologist often works directly with clients whether through one-on-one practice or community settings, and may have a specialty in specific psychological disorders or a therapeutic modality.
 Not all counselors are psychologists, however.
 Psychologists have a doctorate, whereas counselors often have a master's degree and particular licensing in counseling or clinical social work.